 I’ve already written a previous post on my top 20 psychology books of all time.
-These were quite popular and well known titles, but the most recent books ‘The Power of Habit’ and ‘The Honest Truth About Dishonesty’ were both written in 2012.
+These were quite popular and well-known titles, but the most recent publications ‘The Power of Habit’ and ‘The Honest Truth About Dishonesty’ were both written in 2012.

-Since 2013, there have been a number of other great reads that have had a huge influence on me personally and have helped shape how I approach relationships, work, leisure, psychology and my life in general.
+Since 2013, there have been some other great reads that have had a considerable influence on me personally and have helped shape how I approach relationships, work, leisure, psychology and my life in general.

 Here is part one of my top 20 reads of the last 5 years, ranked from least star ratings to most on goodreads.com.
 I hope these give you some ideas for your next holiday reading!